Postgraduate Teaching Apprenticeships services for school's | Train to Teach

-The 1-year programme sees schools employ Teaching Apprentices and utilise their apprenticeship levy to fund a programme of initial teacher training (ITT).
+The 12-14 month programme sees schools employ Teaching Apprentices and utilise their apprenticeship levy to fund a programme of initial teacher training (ITT).

 The Kingsbridge Teacher Apprenticeship is a twelve-month programme that runs from September to September and leads to Qualified Teacher Status (QTS) whilst the apprentice remains in paid employment within a school.

-Apprentices can specialise in either Primary or a specific subject at Secondary level.
+Apprentices can specialise in either Primary (3-7) or (5-11) or a specific subject at Secondary level.

-Our blended learning approach combines in-school experience, centre-based training and online tuition.
+Our blended learning approach combines in-school experience, centre-based training (at our Wigan Training Centre) and online tuition.

-The apprentice spends a minimum 20% of their paid hours in off-the-job training; which is largely covered through our weekly centre-based professional studies sessions at our training centre in Wigan.
+Your apprentice will need to spend a minimum 20% of their paid hours in off-the-job training; which is largely covered through our weekly centre-based professional studies sessions at our training centre in Wigan.